Academic Satisfactory Progress

 Undergraduates must declare a major by the time they have completed five (5) academic-year quarters and earned 105 credits or a hold will be placed on their registration until they either declare a major, or meet with an adviser and receive a pre-major extension.
 The hold is placed on the student record when five (5) or more academic-year quarters and 105 or more credits have been completed.
 Transfer students who are admitted to the University with 105 or more credits are expected to declare a major before their second quarter at the UW, or obtain an extension from an adviser.

-You will be granted a pre-major extension if your adviser decides that you are pursuing a reasonable goal, and have a good chance of gaining admission to your intended major.
-The extension will be granted for the number of quarters it should take you to complete the admission requirements of your major.
+Students will be granted a pre-major extension if their adviser decides the student is pursuing a reasonable goal, and has a good chance of gaining admission to their intended major.

-You will receive a warning letter from the University as you approach five (5) academic-year quarters and 105 credits, if you have not yet declared a major.
-If you complete five (5) academic-year quarters and 105 credits and are still a pre-major, the registration system will not let you register for the next quarter.
-To avoid registration delays, meet with the appropriate adviser at least one quarter before you complete five (5) academic-year quarters and 105 credits.
+Students will receive a warning letter from the University as they approach five (5) academic-year quarters and 105 credits, if they have not yet declared a major.
+Students who complete five (5) academic-year quarters and 105 credits and are still a pre-major will not be able to register for the next quarter.
+To avoid registration delays, the student should meet with the appropriate adviser at least one quarter before completing five (5) academic-year quarters and 105 credits.

 The 210-Credit Rule